PlatyPew/GCTF-challenges/Bashing/README.md

 We can now use `ls -la` to find if there are any interesting files.

-There are 2 files, `flag.txt` and `.v13wF1a6`.
-We do not have permission to view the `flag.txt`, however, when `.v13wF1a6` runs, the program runs as user 'bashing_pwn' which happens to be the owner of `flag.txt`.
+We can see this file called `thisisaverylongflagbutineedittobethislongsothatpeoplecannotbruteforceit.txt`

-Running the program shows this: `Requires argv[1] as password`.
-Great!
-Now we need a password.
-Using `strings .v13wF1a6` we are able to deduce that the password is `f1ag_iz_n0t_f4r_aw4y_if_y0u_believ3`.
+Cat the file and get the flag

-Running the program again with the correct password gives you the flag.
 Final command is in `solution.txt` in the solution folder.

 Phew!
 That was very lengthy and probably a lot to absorb.